mhanyc/codingmental/content/articles/using-vault-as-an-external-pillar-for-salt.md

     Failed to load ext_pillar vault: HTTP 503: Service Unavailable
 ```

-Unsealing Vault immediately fixed the issues without requring any other action.
+Unsealing Vault immediately fixed the issues without requiring any other action.

 I also verified that the Salt master could be started even if Vault was down or sealed (ie, it doesn't attempt to connect to Vault when it starts up; we don't have to be too careful about starting them in a particular order).